 Road 862 was being paved in 2020 all the way to road 85.

 Hljóðaklettar are a part of the popular Diamond Circle.
-In my next travel-blog I am going to show you another location on the Diamond Circle – Ásbyrgi – the Shelter of the Gods, which is one of my favorite places in Iceland.
+In my next travel-blog I am going to show you another location on the Diamond Circle – Ásbyrgi – the Shelter of the Gods, which is my favorite place in Iceland.

 Have a lovely time at Hljóðaklettar 🙂